YottaDB/YDBDoc/MessageRecovery/errors.rst

 NORECVPOOL
 --------------------

-NORECVPOOL, No receiver pool info found in the replication instance of xxxx
+NORECVPOOL, No receive pool info found in the replication instance of xxxx

 Run Time/MUPIP Error: This indicates that YottaDB/MUPIP did not get replication information from the instance file specified.
 The replication instance file was not initialized because the receiver server did not start, or some other process reset the replication instance file.